Generic selectors

 Rob: Is it the Internet’s fault?
 Food trends spread so quickly now and they just take over.

 Jonathan: I think it’s always been like that.
 I mean, people eat three meals a day, right?
 They may eat more, they may eat less, but they eat something.
-Nora Ephron writes about like in 1966 was the year of quiche, where at every dinner party she went to, every restaurant she went to, it was always like a quiche set in front of her.
+Nora Ephron writes about how like in 1966 was the year of quiche, where at every dinner party she went to, every restaurant she went to, it was always like a quiche set in front of her.

 Rob: And there was fondue…

 Jonathan: Yeah.
-And suddenly there was a day when you’re, “No way, I haven’t had a fondue in ten years, what happened?”
-Whereas fondue used to be inevitable.
+And suddenly there was a day when you’re,No way, I haven’t had a fondue in ten years, what happened?Whereas fondue used to be inevitable.
 I mean, things are cyclical.
-The thing that the internet does is it may accelerate the cycles.
+The thing that the internet does is that it may accelerate the cycles.
 Things can go in and out of fashion amazingly fast.

 One of my favorite examples is that I used to sort of collect absinthe.
 It was strange.
-But it was like forbidden, then somebody would have a bottle himself and then you’d get like 50 ml of it.
+But it was like forbidden, then somebody would have a bottle himself, and then you’d get like 50 ml of it.

-And then somebody figured out that absinthe wasn’t technically illegal and he started to be able to get it into every bar in the world.
+And then somebody figured out that absinthe wasn’t technically illegal, and he started to be able to get it into every bar in the world.
 Absinthe went from zero to douchebag in a couple of days.

-Student: So speaking of these trends, what do you think of this small plate thing that’s going on in LA, like all these new restaurants have a course like a brussels sprout dish?
+Student: So speaking of these trends, what do you think of this small plate thing that’s going on in LA, like all these new restaurants have a course like a Brussels sprout dish?
 Do you think that’s going to last?

 Rob: Can’t you please write something to kill it?

-Rob: You’ve written about the Basque restaurants in Bakersfield where they have these platters of food that would come to the table and five or six people would gather around, and there would be like rice with clams and you couldn’t finish it.
-Now with shared plates it’s just the opposite.
-It’s like one pizza in a dorm room for 100 people and everybody’s grabbing a piece.
-There’s something so unsatisfying, so inhospitable about it .
+Rob: You’ve written about the Basque restaurants in Bakersfield where they have these platters of food that would come to the table, and five or six people would gather around, and there would be like rice with clams, and you couldn’t finish it.
+Now with shared plates, it’s just the opposite.
+It’s like one pizza in a dorm room for 100 people, and everybody’s grabbing a piece.
+There’s something so unsatisfying, so inhospitable about it.

-The second thing is that it might be a generational thing where people find it really hard to commit to a main dish.
+The second thing is that it might be a generational thing where people find it hard to commit to a main dish.
 This way it can be like Tinder dating, like turnip, swipe left.

-Certainly it encourages drinking.
+Certainly, it encourages drinking.
 In a way, that’s a big profit center.

-And I mean, there’s a lot reasons.
+And I mean, there are a lot of reasons.
 When chefs go out to eat they’ve always eaten like that, just every single dish appears on the table at once.
 They do that.
 Sometimes, as a restaurant critic, when I’m going out and eating with friends it’s just understood that I’m going to have to eat something from everybody’s plate at some point, and it could be you portion it out onto a bread plate, or you could do half plates, you could do anything like that.
 That’s the way it has to be done.
 Now I don’t even have to pretend.

 Rob: You just grab that.

 Jonathan: Yeah.
 It also has precedence.
-I mean, people talk about tapas, but I think actually it is probably more deeply rooted in the Japanese izakaya tradition.
+I mean, people talk about tapas, but I think it is probably more deeply rooted in the Japanese izakaya tradition.
 Japanese traditions in particular are extraordinarily influential, especially in Los Angeles.

 Jonathan: It’s hard to turn it off.
-I mean, I know my own peculiarities.
+I mean, I know my peculiarities.
 I’ll usually order the strangest thing on the menu because that’s probably the one that the chef has put the most thought into.
-That if they’re are going to be serving heart, there’s no reason to serve heart except he’s really interested in the idea of serving heart.
+That if they’re going to be serving heart, there’s no reason to serve heart except he’s interested in the idea of serving heart.
 It’s not going to be something that’s going to fly off the menu.

 I tend to avoid the same dishes.
 We all know what Brussels sprouts and bacon taste like.
 And I just try to figure out what stuff is going to be closest to the chef’s heart, that’s going to be closest to what the mission of the restaurant is.

-Rob: What did you mean by “everything’s ethnic”?
+Rob: What did you mean byeverything’s ethnic”?

 Jonathan: It’s like, you know, an old white guy was running a town café in a small town I was at.
 But nobody ever talks about that as ethnic.
 Nobody ever talks about white folks.
-If I wanted to go to ethnic, they always mean Asian or Latin American.
+If I wanted to go to an ethnic, they always mean Asian or Latin American.
 And it’s not a useful differentiation.

 I mean, there’s this idea that a certain kind of French cuisine is like the ultimate in dining, but is fine French cooking necessarily better than fine Nicaraguan cooking?
-Maybe on the average, but that’s probably exceptions for example.
+Maybe on average, but that’s probably exceptions for example.

-Student: Do you find any particularities in Los Angeles compared to, say, New York City or in any global city?
+Student: Do you find any particularities in Los Angeles compared to, say, New York City, or in any global city?
 And if so, how do these particularities affect how you do your reviews?

-So in certain ways if somebody is opening up a Filipino restaurant in a Filipino neighborhood in Queens, they’re perfectly aware that the people that are going to come to the restaurant aren’t Filipino and they have some ideas of what those people might like to eat, and there’s that idea of combination.
+So in certain ways, if somebody is opening up a Filipino restaurant in a Filipino neighborhood in Queens, they’re perfectly aware that the people that are going to come to the restaurant aren’t Filipino and they have some ideas of what those people might like to eat, and there’s that idea of combination.

-And so in that way I think insularity is sort of lousy as a social thing, but for food it turns out to be pretty good.
+And so in that way, I think insularity is sort of lousy as a social thing, but for food, it turns out to be pretty good.

-Student: Recently I’ve been hearing a lot of restaurants that only have limited seats and you have to buy ticket months in advance.
+Student: Recently I’ve been hearing a lot of restaurants that only have limited seats and you have to buy tickets months in advance.
 Is this a marketing idea to make the restaurant seem more exclusive?

-It’s a way of sort of separating the food experience out from the people who really might enjoy it.
+It’s a way of sort of separating the food experience from the people who really might enjoy it.
 It’s sort of selecting.
 So some people are willing to wait in line and some people are willing to make extreme efforts for reservations, and some people are willing to pay obscene amounts of money.

 Rob: One thing I’ve noticed about your food writing is you don’t tend to focus on things that aren’t the food.
 You tend to write deeply about the food and the context, as we were talking about, but not really about things like the decoration.